vvideo/chromecast-type/README.md

  Google Cast Web SDK does not allow you to determine the Chromecast version, but indirectly, this can be done.

  ## Support
- - Chromecast 1
+ - Chromecast 1st generation
- - Chromecast 2
+ - Chromecast 2nd generation
- - Chromecast 3
+ - Chromecast 3th generation
  - Chromecast Ultra
  - Chromecast with Google TV 4K
  - Chromecast with Google TV HD